scottchiefbaker/highlight/README.md

 Highlight requires a 256 color capable terminal.
 If you're still running a 16 color terminal this will probably look pretty ugly.

-This package also includes a bonus script `bleach_text` to strip out ANSI color escape sequences.

 ### Colors:

-Filters can be assigned a **specific** color by using the ANSI number available in the `term-colors.pl` script.
+Filters can be assigned a **specific** color by using the ANSI numbers available in the `term-colors.pl` script.
+Alternately some colors can be defined as a string shortcut: red, blue, green, yellow, orange, purple, white, and black

 ### Examples:
 ```